Study mobility

 • Fiji Islands

-A good level of English as attested by the TOEFL (Test of English as Foreign Language) is required.
+A good level of English attested by the TOEFL (Test of English as Foreign Language) is required.
 Please note that some universities may require other language tests.

 Erasmus + grant